evronm/MarketDAO/README.md

 For the basic ideas behind the system, see the one_pager.md document.

 Status: Embryonic, and I'm learning Archetype as I go.
 I haven't even decided on a testing framework (no, I don't do TDD; sue me).

+Substatus:  Waiting for the Archetype team to make some changes I need.
+This is currently on hold.